BenjuhminStewart/stewaben-animation/README.md

-Check out the animations <a href="https://benjuhminstewart.github.io/stewaben-animation/">here</a>
+#<a href="https://benjuhminstewart.github.io/stewaben-animation/">Click Here to see the animations</a>